 NASPA Member: $549

 To view NASPA's complete payment polices and procedures, click here.

 Text Captioning Support: Pre-recorded course videos will include closed captioning.
-You may request captioning for the live session within the online registration process.
-NASPA kindly requests that text captioning requests for live sessions be shared no later than the course registration deadline of November 7, 2022.
+You may request captioning for the live session with the online registration process.
+NASPA kindly requests that text captioning requests for live sessions be shared no later than the course registration deadline of October 23, 2023.